 - 153. As spelt out above and in case law, a decision that is taken on the basis of factors that are not germane to the issue is susceptible to be set aside as unreasonable.
 As with the disregard of relevant factors, this is determinable on the pleadings. - 154.
-In a number of Paragraphs in his answering affidavit, in justification of his position, the Minister avers that the applicant has not conducted an environmental impact assessment (EIA) in respect of activities since the licenses were issued.
-This averment is made Paragraphs 13.6, 29, 31, 35, and 43.3 of the answering affidavit.
-The applicant's position as gleaned from its replying affidavit is that an EIA is not required by law at the prospecting stage.
-It is required at the stage of applying for a mining license and in any event, the Minister or any other authority for that matter, has never required that the applicant do an EIA.
-I must say no such requirement was pointed to in the heads of argument or in oral submissions.
+In a number of Paragraphs in his answering affidavit, in justification of his position, the Minister avers that the applicant has not conducted an environmental impact satisfied, that adequate provision therefore, had been made.